flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-07-30-Daggerfall-Unity-Character-Creator.md

 {% include figure.html image="https://github.com/flash-forward-reviews/img/blob/main/img/daggerfall25.png?raw=true" caption="" alt="" %}{:target="_blank"}

 You can roll more points for your stats then save that roll and try again hoping for a better roll.
 You may ask if you get infinite rolls.
 The answer is yes.
 You may ask again, why don’t they just give you a lot of points, since you can roll for as many as you want and then redistribute.
 I can not answer this for you.
-Either way, prepare to spam “reroll until you get the GOD ROLL and can finally move on.
+Either way, prepare to spam "reroll" until you get the GOD ROLL and can finally move on.

 Add a few points to your skills: